meep-morp/Sprint-Challenge-State-Management-Smurfs/README.md

 ## Minimum Viable Product

-- [ ] Plan and implement how you are going to manage your state for your application
+- [ x ] Plan and implement how you are going to manage your state for your application
-- [ ] You _must_ use either context or Redux as your state management system
+- [ x ] You _must_ use either context or Redux as your state management system
-- [ ] Once you have planned out your state management system, fetch data from the smurf server and display the data it returns
+- [ x ] Once you have planned out your state management system, fetch data from the smurf server and display the data it returns
-- [ ] Add a form to collect info for a new smurf, and make a POST request to the server to add a new smurf to your village
+- [ x ] Add a form to collect info for a new smurf, and make a POST request to the server to add a new smurf to your village

 ## API documentation